 As for processing software: whatever you feel works.
 I personally use an ancient version of Photoshop Elements because it’s no-frills.
 I don’t shoot RAW because I’m cheap.
 Abandoned and night work calls for mucho bracketing and blending (HDR) due to the drastic lighting contrasts.
 For this, I use a free program called Picturenaut to make the composite, then finish off the final contrast and color adjustments in Elements.
 Sometimes I manually build the composite in Elements if Picturenaut doesn’t do what I want it to.

 Oh yeah, and please don’t overdo the post-processing… there’s absolutely no reason a spooky abandoned church has to look like a pile of clown vomit.
 Ever.

 For years I’ve been shooting with old-school, American-made Polaroid Land Cameras… that’s right, instant film.
 Not that plastic, full-retard auto flash/auto exposure Instax crap, either.

-As of 2018 I’ve been playing with a medium format rig based on the Polaroid 600SE (a neutered Mamiya Universal Press) but modified to shoot 6×9 roll film like a Universal.
-I will update when I have a better idea of what I’m doing.
+As of 2018 I’ve been playing with a medium format rig based on the Polaroid 600SE (a neutered Mamiya Universal Press) but modified to shoot 6×9 roll film like a Universal and I use it like a view camera with a ground glass back.
+I have two Mamiya-Sekor lenses for it: the 127mm and 75mm, they are both incredibly sharp and frame 99% of what I shoot well.

-I get my film from wherever’s cheapest – typically B&H or the wonderful Film Photography Project, and have processing done at CSW Film Systems in Chicago.
+I get my film from wherever’s cheapest – typically B&H or the wonderful Film Photography Project, and process at CSW Film Systems in Chicago.
 I do all the final scanning and digital processing in-house using an Epson flatbed scanner.